 - Jessie Richardson Award nomination – Significant Artistic Achievement (2009)

 - 5 Jessie Richardson Award nominations – Outstanding Director

 - 5 Jessie Richardson Award nominations – Outstanding Production

 - Ray Michel Award – Outstanding Body of Work by an Emerging Director

 - UBC – Stuart J. Keate scholarship for outstanding work in Graduate Program

-  Richard is past President of the Canadian president of the Literary Managers and Dramaturgs of the Americas (LMDA Canada) and has served as a caucus chair for the Professional Association of Canadian Theatres (PACT).
-He’s taught and directed at several universities and private theatre schools around Canada including: the University of British Columbia, the University of the Fraser Valley, Saint Mary’s University in Halifax and Studio 58 in Vancouver.
+Richard is a past President of the Canadian president of the Literary Managers and Dramaturgs of the Americas (LMDA Canada) and has served as a caucus chair for the Professional Association of Canadian Theatres (PACT).
+He’s taught and directed at several universities and private theatre schools around Canada including: the University of British Columbia, Kwantlen Polytech, the University of the Fraser Valley, Saint Mary’s University in Halifax and Studio 58 in Vancouver.
 Richard is a member of Lincoln Center’s Directors’ Lab in New York where he directed a workshop of Thornton Wilder’s The Drunken Sisters.
 He also participated in the Directors Project at the Shaw Festival where he directed J.M.
 Synge’s Riders to the Sea featuring Jenny Phipps as Maurya.

 Richard’s MFA thesis at the University of British Columbia was based on an original translation and production of Georg Buchner’s Leonce and Lena (1836).